 Michelle’s richest darkest chocolate keto brownies were born out of a need to keep my daughter from talking more about someone else’s brownies.
 LOL, not really but a little competition never hurt anyone.

-The recipe Michelle couldn’t stop mentioning was this Simple Brownie Recipe.
+The recipe Michelle couldn’t stop mentioning was this simple yet rich brownie recipe.
 I think the magic behind these traditional brownies, is that you combine the sugar, butter, and cocoa powder over a double boiler.

-Michelle’s rich keto brownies actually passed as a regular brownie, and fooled even our picky teenage son.
+Michelle’s rich keto brownies actually passed as a regular brownie and fooled even our picky son.

 Matthew couldn’t believe these were not regular brownies.
 That my friend is a major win in this girl’s book.
-Hopefully you to will agree.
+Hopefully, you too will agree.

 So I pulled out my double boiler and made the necessary modifications so that it would be as close to her favorite high carb brownie.